mdrubelahamed/100-Project-in-Python/project 29/README.md

-# Day 29 //Project 29
+# Project - Tkinter Password Manger

 ---
----
+### Day 29 //Project 29
 ### What?
 - Topic - Using Tkinter Generate a password manager
-- Project - Password Manager

-- What I learn so far?
+## What I learn so far?
 - columnspan, insert(index,string)
 ```
 #1